misomip/misomip.github.io/misomip2_dir/misomip2_submissions.md

 - **OceanA-hind**
 - **OceanW-hind**

-A short description of all experiments can be found [here](/misomip2_experiments.md), with further details available in the [protocol manuscript](https://gmd.copernicus.org/articles/17/7105/2024/).
+A brief overview of all experiments can be found [here](/misomip2_experiments.md), with further details available in the [protocol manuscript](https://gmd.copernicus.org/articles/17/7105/2024/).

 Submissions for the other MISOMIP2 experiments will be **requested in later calls**.